Red Oak Rain Garden

 Impact

-The brochure is now distributed to visitors and used in educational programming at the Red Oak Rain Garden.
+The brochure is now distributed to visitors and actively used in educational programming at the Red Oak Rain Garden.

 Deliverables